 A defense committee always includes the entire supervisory committee.
 If a member of the supervisory committee other than the chair cannot be present in person for the final oral examination, and also cannot be present via a real-time electronic connection that enables discourse throughout the examination, then it is permissible for an appropriately qualified person to be appointed by the Graduate College to serve in place of that supervisory committee member on the defense committee.
 This appointment must be made well in advance of the examination date so that the replacement member has sufficient time to carefully read the dissertation.
 A defense committee can include no more than one replacement member unless the Graduate College approves a larger number of replacements.
-The chair of the supervisory committee is a voting member of the defense committee, except that a member of the supervisory committee is a voting member of the defense committee, except that a member of the supervisory committee who is replaced by another person on the defense committee, except that a member of the supervisory committee who is replaced by another person on the defense committee, except that a member of the supervisory committee who is replaced by another person on the defense committee, surrenders his or her vote at the final oral examination to that replacement member.
+The chair of the supervisory committee cannot be replaced by another person and must be present either in person or via a real-time electronic connection that permits discourse throughout the examination.
+Each member of the supervisory committee is a voting member of the defense committee, except that a member of the supervisory committee who is replaced by another person on the defense committee surrenders his or her vote at the final oral examination to that replacement member.